About Functional Dyspepsia

 FD occurs in the upper belly, above the navel.
 In FD, the stomach does not expand normally in response to a meal which means the food eaten backs up in the stomach and in the upper part of the small intestine.

 Physicians often recommend gradually increasing fiber intake, starting with 2-3 grams per day.
-Physicians may also recommend exclusionary diets such as excluding alcohol, caffeine, and high-fat foods.
+Physicians may also recommend exclusionary diets that exclude pro-inflammatory foods such as french fries, sugary sodas, refined carbohydrates and certain fried foods11.
 Also, NSAIDs are discouraged by physicians.
 Diet alone may not be practicable in managing FD, but should be part of your overall FD program, implemented with a physician.

 Physicians may recommend common stress management tools including regular exercise, taking time to relax, and getting an adequate amount of sleep every night.

-Unfortunately, no drugs are approved for FD.
-Physicians may either prescribe medications off-label or recommend over-the-counter products, to manage FD.
+Unfortunately, no Rx drugs are approved for FD.
+Physicians may either prescribe Rx medications off-label or recommend non-prescription products, to manage FD.

 Physicians now increasingly recommend FDgard, a medical food specially formulated for the dietary management of FD.
-FDgard capsules contain individually triple-coated microspheres of caraway oil and l-Menthol, along with fiber and amino acids (from gelatin protein).
-Common triggers of FD are food,6 stress,7 and environment.8 That's why physicians are now recommending taking FDgard prior to a meal.
-FDgard has been shown in peer-reviewed presentations to be effective in managing FD symptoms.§,9
+FDgard capsules contain solid-state, triple-coated microspheres of caraway oil and l-Menthol, along with fiber and amino acids (from gelatin protein).
+Common triggers of FD are food8, stress9, and the environment10.
+Food sensitivities, in particular, are commonly associated with FD8.
+That's why physicians are now recommending taking FDgard 30 to 60 minutes prior to a meal.
+FDgard has been shown in a peer-reviewed and published medical journal and in peer-reviewed presentations to be effective in managing FD symptoms§.

 The Distinctive Nutritional Requirements for People Who Have FD

 People with FD often do not eat regularly or normally, which may affect their normal intake of nutrients.
-Also, the digestion of food and absorption of nutrients is affected due to disturbances in the GI tract.
-For example, B12 and folate deficiencies have been observed in the FD population.10
+Also, the uptake (i.e. the digestion of food and the absorption) of nutrients is affected due to disturbances in the GI tract.
+Vitamin B12 and folate deficiencies are examples of nutritional deficiencies that have been observed in the FD population13.

-Over 90% of nutrient digestion and absorption takes place in the small intestine.19 With FD, this digestive and absorptive process is disrupted in several ways.
-The bile acid flow is disrupted as part of the FD cascade of disruption.20 Peppermint oil (primary component: l-Menthol) helps restore secretory function such as bile flow.21 The German Commission E monograph for peppermint oil lists its use as an anti-spasmodic for bile ducts.22 This and other known activities of peppermint oil are helpful in digestion and absorption.
+Over 90% of nutrient digestion and absorption takes place in the small intestine22.
+With FD, this digestive and absorptive process is disrupted in several ways.
+The bile acid flow is disrupted as part of the cascade of disruption in FGIDs23.
+Peppermint oil (primary component: l-Menthol) helps restore secretory function such as bile flow24.
+The German Commission E monograph for peppermint oil lists its use as an anti-spasmodic for bile ducts25.
+This and other known activities of peppermint oil are helpful in digestion and absorption.
+The additional anti-spasmodic ingredient, caraway oil, plays an important complementary role in the management of FD8.

-Dietary modification alone, as a management strategy, has had mixed success.
-Fiber is helpful.
-Exclusionary diets help in the short term but lead to nutritional imbalances and adherence issues in the long-term.23
+Dietary modification alone, as a management strategy, has had mixed success especially with long-term adherence.
+Exclusionary diets11 that exclude pro-inflammatory foods such as french fries, sugary sodas, refined carbohydrates and certain fried foods, may help in the short term but also may lead to nutritional imbalances and adherence issues in the long-term.
+Fiber and relaxation techniques can be helpful, but may not be enough.

-Now doctors increasingly use medical foods, such as FDgard, to help normalize the digestion and absorption of food nutrients and to help manage FD symptoms.
+Now doctors increasingly use medical foods, such as FDgard, to help normalize the intake and uptake (i.e. the digestion and absorption) of food nutrients, and to help manage FD symptoms.

 FDgard is specifically formulated to meet the distinctive nutritional requirements of FD that cannot be met with dietary modification alone.
-FDgard is designed to supply microspheres of caraway oil and l-Menthol, which help enable proper digestion of food and enhanced absorption of nutrients and to help manage the symptoms of FD.
-By supporting gut health in the first place, FDgard helps prevent nutritional problems later.
+FDgard is designed to supply specially processed, solid-state microspheres of caraway oil and l-Menthol, which help enable proper digestion of food and enhanced absorption of nutrients and to help manage the symptoms of FD.
+By supporting gut health in the first place, FDgard may help avoid nutritional issues downstream.

 The PreMeal Companion®